 Which Chamomile Tea is Best for You?

-As I said before, Roman chamomile is harder to grow on a commercial scale, meaning that you'll find it easier to get ahold of German chamomile.
+Like we discussed earlier, Roman chamomile is harder to grow on a commercial scale, meaning that you'll find it easier to get ahold of German chamomile.
 From a simple purchasing perspective, German chamomile is more convenient.

 Both varieties of chamomile have similar health benefits, but they differ in some of the key ways mentioned above, which might sway your decision depending on what you want to get out of your chamomile.

-One important thing to note is that Roman chamomile is associated with inducing labor.
+One thing to note is that Roman chamomile is associated with inducing labor.
 German chamomile, on the other hand, has relaxant effects and has not been observed to cause any harm during pregnancy, despite wide consumption by pregnant women.

 Here at Matcha Alternatives, we only sell German chamomile.